TheArkive/ahk-pi/README.md

 This setup will allow you to properly compile any version of AutoHotkey you wish to setup on your system.

-## Fully Portable Mode

-To enable Fully Portable Mode, check the checkbox in the Options tab.
-No admin rights are required in this mode.
-In this mode, AHK Portable Installer must remain running.
-You can minimize to the taskbar or to the tray.
-See the Options tab for settings you can use.

-Enabling this mode has the following effects:

-* Selecting a new `base version` will not modify the registry, and the `.ahk` extension is not registered.
-* The options to show context menu items have no effect.

-Note that whlie AHK Portable Installer is running the following hotkeys are active:

-* MButton:  Run script (you can select multiple, then click MButton)
-* SHIFT + MButton:  Edit Script, opens in your specified text editor.
-* CTRL + MButton:  Compile Script, opens Ahk2Exe with the selected script file pre-filled in the Source field.

-You can use these hotkeys with files on the desktop, or in any Explorer file browser window.

-If you want AHK Portable Installer to run on startup, then check the `Run on system startup` checkbox in the Options tab.

 ## What AHK Portable Installer does NOT do...

 This is a PORTABLE installer, so this script: